ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 ```

-For your blog posts, we can give them their own unique URLs by simply putting them in their own directoy and by default Greenwood will "slugify" based on that filepath.
+For your blog posts, we can give them their own unique URLs by simply putting them in their own directory and by default Greenwood will "slugify" based on that file path.

 First you'll want to create a folder called _blog/_ in _src/pages/_ and then create two markdown files called _first-post.md_ and _second-post.md_.
 We are using something called ["front matter"](/docs/front-matter) to specify that these pages should use the _blog-template.js_ you just created.